eideasy/wp-official-eid-plugin/readme.txt

 2. Filter "eideasy_new_user_email" enabled setting user e-mail to something else that default idcode@local.localhost
 3. Filters to customize login buttons look and feel are: "ee-id-card-login, ee-mobile-id-login, lv-id-card-login, lt-id-card-login, lt-mobile-id-login, pt-id-card-login, smart-id-login, google-login, facebook-login, agrello-id-login"
 4. Action eideasy_user_created.
 Will be executed when new user has been created.
 Will get new user ID and user data as arguments.
+5. Action eideasy_after_logged_in.
+Will be executed every time when user info has been received and just before setting login cookie.
+Gets user data and user ID as arguments.

 == Tips and tricks ==
 Use shortcode [eid_easy] to get login button,